 The MXR M85 is our favorite bass distortion pedal and for a good reason.
 It is relatively affordable for the average bassist, and it gives you a nice selection of options to distort your bass sound.
 If you want the best bass distortion pedal with a pretty extreme distortion sound, this is the one to get.

 In terms of controls, there is a cool switch in the middle that switches between LED and silicon clipping diodes.
-For the average person, LED option means you get a more open warm sound and silicon diodes give you a harsh sound with more compression.
+For the average person, the LED option means you get a more open warm sound and silicon diodes give you a harsh sound with more compression.

 Additionally, there are separate Wet and Dry controls on the M85, which is always cool and adds to the versatility of the pedal.
 There is also a tone dial, which only affects the distorted bass signal.
 Overall, if you are looking for a solid bass distortion pedal with a nasty bass distortion, get the MXR M85.